 Shocking Statistics about Calcium

-- A 2001 study from Creighton University found that soda-drinkers lose large amounts of calcium after consuming the beverage.
+- A 2001 study from Creighton University found that drinking soda causes the loss of large amounts of calcium.

-- Women generally begin to lose bone density after age 35 and women and men both have a higher risk for calcium depletion after age 50.
+- Women tend to lose bone density at age 35, women and men are both at risk for calcium depletion after age 50.

-- Toxic metal and radiation exposure increases calcium needs.
+- Toxic metal and radiation exposure increases the need for calcium.

-- Calcium deficiency can lead to bone diseases such as osteoporosis.
+- Calcium deficiency can lead to bone diseases.